reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/psc8y/Applications/New-HostedApplication.md

 ### -File
 File or Folder of the web application.
-It should contains a index.html file in the root folder/ or zip file (required)
+It should contains a index.html file in the root folder/ or zip file

 ```yaml
 Type: String